“We provide quality service to varying business sectors, from night club venues to retail parks to other small businesses.”

 We will keep your data as necessary for the purpose of recovering incurred charges until such charges have been recovered.

-Where a subject has volunteered their data in order that correspondence relating to our legitimate interests may take place between the company and the subject, we will hold the data until no longer necessary for that purpose, which, in relation to our legitimate interests, is twelve months.
+Where a subject has volunteered their data in order that correspondence relating to our legitimate interests may take place between the company and the subject, we will hold the data until no longer necessary for that purpose, which, in relation to our legitimate interests, is 7 years.
 You may request that we destroy this data before this time period has elapsed – this will prevent us from processing your data and will halt any pending queries relating to our legitimate interests to which we have not yet responded.

 Where you have provided consent to our use of your data, you also have the right to withdraw that consent at any time.
 This means that we will stop processing your data and there will be no consequences